Man United beats Barcelona 2-1 to advance in Europa League - WHIZ News

-The Brazil forward was sent on at halftime with his team trailing 1-0 and heading out of the Europa League.

-It proved to be an inspired substitution.
-His 73rd-minute goal completed a come-from-behind win to send United into the round of 16.
+Yet, over two games against United, the Spanish giant was shaken by the pace and pressing of Ten Hag’s players.

+“We lacked that calm and patience and started the second half really bad,” Barcelona coach Xavi Hernandez said.
+“Small details.
+We could have been more intense.”

-Robert Lewandowski’s first-half penalty had put the visitors in front on aggregate after the teams drew 2-2 in an epic first leg at the Nou Camp last week.
+Robert Lewandowski’s first-half penalty had put the visitors in front on aggregate after the thrilling 2-2 draw in the first leg at the Nou Camp last week.

 But Fred’s strike in the 47th evened the match before Antony’s winner.

-In front of a raucous Old Trafford crowd of 73,000, this was the type of encounter United fans hope will become a regular occurrence under Ten Hag, whose outstanding first season in charge looks ever more impressive.
+In front of a raucous crowd of 73,000, this was the type of encounter United fans hope will become a regular occurrence under Ten Hag, whose outstanding first season in charge is improving by the week.

+“This is another step because when you can beat Barcelona — one of the best teams in this moment in Europe — your belief can be really strong because then I think you are able to beat anyone,” Ten Hag added.

 The Dutch manager is still in contention to win four trophies, with his team facing Newcastle in the League Cup final on Sunday.

-United also sits third in the Premier League table and is still in the FA Cup.
+United also sits third in the Premier League standings and is still in the FA Cup.

+But Ten Hag’s team looked in danger of being eliminated from the Europa League as Barcelona seized the advantage at Old Trafford, with Bruno Fernandes involved in the two key incidents in the first half.

+The Portugal international could have put United in front after just three minutes when he ran through on goal, only to fire against the legs of goalkeeper Marc-Andre ter Stegen.

 HAT TRICK FOR DI MARIA